UK & Ireland4-minute read

 The best castle stays in the UK

-If you’re thinking of taking a staycation in the UK in 2021, why not treat yourself to something special?
+If you’re thinking of taking a staycation in the UK later this year, why not treat yourself to something special?
 Forget country cottages and rustic beach huts and luxuriate in the glamour of 15th-century fortresses that come complete with free-standing baths, Wi-Fi and gourmet cuisine – all wrapped in an imposing historic package

 Hotels and their restaurants may be currently shut due to local Covid restrictions.
 Please check individual websites